Fairseat

 History

-Fairseat is located on the North Downs, not far from the BBC transmitter at Wrotham.
-During the early planning stages it was suggested a single site could be used (as was the practice in a number of other locations) however this was ruled out since the Post Office required a substantial structure capable of supporting large dishes and sufficiently separated from the BBC mast.
-The primary purpose was to bridge the gap between London and Tolsford Hill where a cross-channel link had been operational since 1959 for television and telephone traffic.
-In addition Southern Television required vision circuits for their transmitter and local studio at Dover - the company's main control was at Southampton, with links passing via London in each direction.
+Fairseat is located on the North Downs, not far from the existing (1949) BBC transmitter at Wrotham.
+During the early planning stages it was suggested a shared site could be used however this was ruled out: the Post Office required a substantial structure capable of supporting large dishes and with some separation from the BBC mast.
+The primary purpose was to provide a new route between London and Tolsford Hill for the cross-channel link which had been operational since 1959 for television and telephone traffic.
+In addition Southern Television required vision circuits for their transmitter and local studio at Dover.
 Prior to completion of the SHF route this traffic was carried over the London to Dover trunk cables.

-A spur for the Backbone network ran from Stokenchurch to Fairseat, avoiding central London and running via Kelvedon Hatch.
-This was the subject of a 1962 contract awarded to GEC for a 2 GHz link from "Chilterns" to "Maidstone.
-(The use of 2 GHz avoided a conflict with the main routes from London operating on other bands.)
-Fairseat would seem to correspond roughly to "West Malling" in the original Backbone plan.
-A mid-1960s list of main cables shows a link runing from Fairseat to the Mereworth Repeater Station (between Maidstone and Tunbridge Wells).
+A spur for the Backbone network ran from Stokenchurch to Fairseat via Kelvedon Hatch, avoiding central London.
+This operated at 2 GHz to avoid conflict with the bands used on the main route.
+Fairseat would seem to correspond roughly with "West Malling" in the original 1959 Backbone plan, however the purpose was more likely to provide an alternative route around London than to serve any local destination.
+A mid-1960s list shows a coaxial cable link between Fairseat (radio station) and the Mereworth Repeater Station (on the cable route between Maidstone and Tunbridge Wells).

-The "standard tower" at Fairseat has "step" platforms designed to support horn antennas but it seems unlikely any were fitted as dishes had become the preferred option by the late 1960s.
-The building is of the standard pattern and separate from the local telephone exchange which appears to have been built in the same period.
-The tower was also used for "Thames Radio" - providing ship-to-shore communications in the VHF Marine Band.
+The "standard tower" at Fairseat has platforms designed to support horn antennas but due to the delays in completion of the main route it is unlikely any were installed.
+The building is of the standard pattern and separate from the adjacent local telephone exchange which opened in 1971.
+The tower was also used by "Thames Radio" - providing ship-to-shore communications in the VHF Marine Band.

 Photos